George Gigauri: Papua New Guinea

 Gigauri served as the IOM Chief of Mission in Papua New Guinea from 2013 - 2016, leading programmes in disaster management, community stabilization, and border management.

 He led IOM crisis response during the drought of 2015–16 in the Highlands, joint counter human trafficking operation in the Dogleg area of Papua New Guinea (Torres Straights), and various peacebuilding initiatives in local conflict affected areas of the country.

 Other Countries

 During his tenure as the IOM Deputy Chief of Mission in Indonesia, he spearheaded a humanitarian effort leading to release of thousands of refugees from detention across the country.

 His prior assignments include Head of Programme Support in Ukraine, Project Development Officer in Moldova, and research support at the Regional Office in Austria.
 He has led numerous emergency response surge teams in Asia-Pacific, including in Fiji, Tonga, and Vanuatu.

-Education

-George Gigauri holds a Master’s degree (distinction) from the University of Oxford, matriculating in 2002.

-He speaks English, Georgian, Russian and some French.

 Other

-He is a contributor to international publications, including The Daily Star, The Bangkok Post, UN Migration Weblog, etc.

-George Gigauri was inaugurated as an honorary tribal chief in Oro, Papua New Guinea in 2014.
+He is a contributor to international publications, including The Daily Star, the Bangkok Post, UN Migration Weblog, and Cambridge Judge Business School.
+Gigauri was inaugurated as an honorary tribal chief in Oro, Papua New Guinea in 2014.

-In 2003 he founded the first Oxford University Georgian Society.

-He is the son of Professor Vladimir Gigauri, who conducted the first artificial heart implant in the Soviet Union.